Non-equilibrium steady states with a spatial Markov structure: Uniqueness and Recursive construction

 and

 where it is understood that $\theta_0 = a$ and $\theta_{n+1} = b$.
 Akin to the density for $s=1$ in example \ref{ex:order_stat_twosidedmarkov}, the indicator is replaced by $\mathds{1}(b < \theta_n < ... < \theta_1 < a)$ in the case where $b < a$.
 One can check that this family is symmetric and two-sided Markov by directly verifying definition \ref{def:sym_two_sided}.
-We demonstrate the recursion in \eqref{eq:recursion}.
-Notice that $\Lambda^{n,1}_{a,b}$ is indeed factorizable for
+We state the functions $f_n,$ $g_n$ and $h_n$ from the recursion in \eqref{eq:recursion}.
+The first marginals $\Lambda^{n,1}_{a,b}$ are indeed factorizable for

 Take $n=1$.
 We can immediately see that $f_1,g_1$ and $h_1$ define a generating density. $f_n$ also follows from the recursion since $g_n = f_{n-1}^{-1}$. \end{example}

 \begin{example}[Dirichlet processes] Notice that we can in fact generalize the example above by taking $s \in \mathbb{R}^+$ and defining